 This post may contain affiliate links.
 Please read our disclosure policy.

 Now comes the fun part.
 Grab a fork, and mash that roast garlic all up.
-Add some salt if you’d like, and spread it on french bread for a uniquely flavored garlic bread.
-It’s also one half of a delicious sauce in our Roasted Garlic and Red Pepper Fettuccine Alfredo.
-Add whole roasted garlic cloves to pasta, vegetables or mashed potatoes.
+Add some salt or fresh herbs if you’d like, and spread it on French bread for a uniquely flavored garlic bread.

 Some more of our favorite garlic recipes that would be great with roast garlic include: